A Comprehensive Overview

 Transition to Light

-The festival marks the sun's entry into Capricorn and its northward journey (Uttarayana), symbolizing a move towards light, positivity, and new beginnings.
+The festival celebrates the sun's shift into Capricorn and its northward path (Uttarayana), signifying growth, hope, and fresh starts.

 Sacred Rituals